-Chicken skewers marinated in a Hawaiian coconut and pineapple marinade.
-One bite, and you’ll be doing the hula dance, they’re that good!
+One bite of these Pineapple Coconut Hawaiian Chicken Skewers, and you’ll be doing the hula dance, they’re that good!
+The chicken is marinated in a Hawaiian coconut and pineapple marinade which infuses it with tropical flavour as well as tenderising.
 Great for grilling, cooking on this stove or even under the broiler/grill!

 I’m sharing this today in defiance of winter.
 Yesterday it was 26C/79F and I spent my lunch hour at the beach.
 Seriously.
 We’re 6 days away from winter!